 - material provided by a business or government agency

 - information that may have been communicated in confidence

 Consultation is required with affected parties before a decision to release documents can be made.
 Where a decision is made to release a third party’s information and they did not consent to the release of the information, they have 60 days in which to request a review by the Victorian Civil and Administrative Tribunal (VCAT).
 Although a decision may be made to release the material, it must be withheld for 60 days pending the expiry of the appeal period our outcome of the VCAT review.

 You will be notified in writing of the decision on access to the documents.
 If the decision is not to provide documents you will be provided with reasons.

 When you receive a decision about your request you’ll be advised of your rights to seek a review of Council’s decision by the Office of the Victorian Information Commissioner.

-The Council’s Freedom of Information Officer is available on 1300 653 356 to handle enquiries and assist applicants in making a valid request.
+Contact Council’s Freedom of Information Officer with your enquiries and for assistance in making a valid request under the FOI Act.